hgohil2805/CTCI/README.md

   Given [10, 9, 2, 5, 3, 7, 101, 18],
   The longest increasing subsequence is [2, 3, 7, 101], therefore the length is 4

+- Sort Colors
+  Given an array with n objects colored red, white or blue, sort them so that objects of the same color are adjacent, with the colors in the order red, white and blue
+  Here, we will use the integers 0, 1, and 2 to represent the color red, white, and blue respectively